12 Friendsgiving Food Ideas to Make This Year's Gathering Your Best Yet

 Friends become family, especially when living away from home, and Friendsgiving is a way to celebrate this—not just in the states, but also internationally.
 And no celebration is complete without smart food ideas, a doable menu, and post-dinner party games.
 If you’re really leaning into the Thanksgiving theme at your Friendsgiving, don’t forget the Thanksgiving wishes and Thanksgiving table decor, too.

 With an abundance of fall recipes, there’s no shortage of Friendsgiving food ideas.
-But Friendsgiving is more fun when it’s kept simple and with some surprising party food ideas sprinkled in the mix.
-Sure, turkey is welcomed, but not always expected.
-(Try this Quick-Roasting Turkey with Thyme Butter if your Friendsgiving this year must include a turkey.)
+But Friendsgiving is more fun when it’s kept simple, with some surprising party food ideas sprinkled in the mix.
+Sure, turkey is welcome, but not always expected: Doesn’t everyone like the sides more, anyway?

 A pureed soup that makes it easy to feed a crowd on Friendsgiving.
 The pistachio-seed topping is a riff on dukkah, a Middle Eastern nut, seed, and spice blend that adds an irresistible texture to this fall recipe.

 Get the recipe: Spiced Sweet Potato Soup With Pistachio Dukkah